Brandonpap/cprg-218-lab-2./recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### water

+Ingredients:
+- 1 cup water

+Instructions:
+1. pour the cup of water into a cup